DarkEyes/MRReg/README.md

 ```
 This requires a user to install the "remotes" package before installing MRReg.

-Example: Inferred optimal homogeneous paritions
+Example: Inferred optimal homogeneous partitions
 ----------------------------------------------------------------------------------

-In the first step, we generate a simulatiuon dataset.
+In the first step, we generate a simulation dataset.

 All simulation types have three layers except the type 4 has four layers.